Tools and Techniques for Grooming Poodles at Home

 TRIMMING TOENAILS - I prefer the scissor type trimmers.
 Best to have some "blood stop" handy.
 Clip off the dead part of the nail only.
 Once shortened, I use a dremal tool to round off the nail and remove any rough edges. http://www.organic-pet-digest.com/dog-nail-trimming.html

 If ears are irritated, always check with your veterinarian.
-I found a medication called "zymox 1% hydrocortizone" at valleyvet.com, worked best for yeast treatment.
+I found a medication called "zymox 1% hydrocortizone" worked best for yeast treatment.

-BLADES - I use a #10 or #15 on the face & neck, base of the tail and on the feet. #15 can be used for a shorter cut, #40 is too irritating.
+BLADES - I use a #10 on the face & neck, base of the tail and on the feet, #40 is too irritating. #5 fine can be used for shaggier face.

 SCISSORS - You will need a good pair of shears or two.
 A nice straight 7 to 8 inch pair, and 6 1/2 inch curved shear.
-Rainbow at petedge.com.
-Once you get the hang of it a straight pair is all you need.
+The curved sheers are great for learning to trim around heads, legs and tails.

 TEETH - There are a lot of choices to keeping your dogs teeth clean.
 You can brush them on a regular basis, give them tarter control chews.
 Your vet should check your dogs teeth at their regular visits as well.